Program Components

 - Other Expenses: The program will cover tuition and books for all summer courses.

-- Writing & Culture during the Fall semester: Scholars continue taking this core class, in most cases with the same professor, during the Fall semester for a total of six (6) credits.
+- Writing & Culture during the Fall semester: Scholars continue taking this core class (WRIT 1152), in most cases with the same professor, during the Fall semester for a total of six (6) credits.

 - Fourth Hour Study Group Sessions: During the Fall semester the program organizes study group sessions for a few core courses such as Calculus and Chemistry.
 Former students who excelled in the course lead the sessions, providing an opportunity for Scholars to pose questions and enhance their study skills.

-- First-Year Support: All first-year Scholars receive academic and personal support through various mandatory programs, such as attending First-Year Experience Seminars, meeting with the Program Director and Academic Advisor, and having access to CMEA services including the Peer Mentoring program.
+- First-Year & Second Support: All first-year Scholars receive academic and personal support through various mandatory programs, such as attending CMEA Academic Seminars, meeting with the Assistant Director of Academic Success and Advising Dean, various social programming, Thriving Sessions, and having access to CMEA services.

-- Ongoing Support: Throughout the remainder of a Scholar’s Georgetown career, ongoing academic and personal support includes one-on-one meetings with the Program Director and Academic Advisor; seminars, workshops and information sessions related to campus resources, majors, internships, study abroad, research opportunities and careers; cultural and social outings; and community service opportunities.
+- Access to CMEA Resources: Throughout the remainder of a Scholar’s Georgetown career, ongoing academic and personal support includes one-on-one meetings with the CSP Staff; group tutoring and information sessions related to campus resources, majors, internships, study abroad, research opportunities and careers; cultural and social outings; and community service opportunities.

 - Scholarship: Scholars who have received a need-based financial aid package may be eligible for a $1,700 scholarship to compensate for lost summer wages, which will be applied directly to the student’s account.
 This scholarship will be awarded for three years, beginning during the Scholar’s first- year, as long as the student remains an active participant in the program, demonstrates financial need, and makes satisfactory progress toward graduation.